zenml-io/zenml/docs/book/mlops_stacks/model_deployers/overview.md

 ### The role Model Deployer plays in a ZenML Stack

-There are three major roles that a Model Deployer plays in a ZenML Stack:

-1. it holds all the stack related configuration attributes required to interact with the remote model serving tool, service or platform (e.g. hostnames, URLs, references to credentials, other client related configuration parameters).
+1. Holds all the stack related configuration attributes required to interact with the remote model serving tool, service or platform (e.g. hostnames, URLs, references to credentials, other client related configuration parameters).
 The following are examples of configuring the